Here’s How You Can Make Wendy’s Chili at Home

 There's plenty of time to make a delicious bowl of Wendy's chili at home.

-Next time a craving for Wendy’s chili strikes, forget about a trip to the restaurant.
-Head to the grocery store and make a Wendy’s copycat instead!
+Next time a craving for Wendy’s chili strikes when you’re quarantined at home, head to the grocery store and make a Wendy’s copycat!
+There’s plenty of time with your groceries to come up with new recipes.
 Cooking up a big batch of this Classic Chili gives you plenty of leftovers—and you’ll skip hard-to-pronounce ingredients like xanthum gum and disodium inosinate found in the real thing.

 How to make copycat Wendy’s chili